justinethier/cyclone/docs/Scheme-code-conventions.md

 # Indentation and alignment

-We assume the following syntatic naming convention of elements in a list:
+We assume the following syntactic naming convention of elements in a list:

     (operator operand1 operand2 ...)